scred47/pleezer/README.md

 In addition to the authentication keys, the `secrets.toml` file can also include the following optional key:

 - **bf_secret** (optional): The secret for computing the track decryption key.
-If not provided, **pleezer** will attempt to extract it from Deezer’s public resources.
+If not provided, **pleezer** will attempt to extract it from Deezer's public resources.
 Providing this secret is optional and **pleezer** does not include it to prevent piracy.

 **Important:** Keep your `secrets.toml` file secure and private.
 Do not share it, as it contains sensitive information that can give unauthorized access to your Deezer account.